How to write Hebrew with English letters

 • English sound W does not exist in modern Israeli Hebrew, however, it is used in English and Arabic words.
 The appropriate letter for it is ו (Vav), usually pronounced as V and sometimes as W.

-• Semitic guttural sound ח (Chet) will always be transliterized as ch (chutzpe), even if common English transliteration is h.
+• Semitic guttural sound ח (Chet) will always be transliterated as ch (chutzpe), even if common English transliteration is h.
 I.e., for learning purposes we'll rather write Chaifa than Haifa, as it's reflecting the pronunciation of most Israelis.

 Therefore, letters which have different pronunciation under different circumstances, will be transliterated the way they sound.
 Again, we transliterate sounds, not letters.